evilC/AutoHotInterception/README.md

 AHI uses the Interception driver by Francisco Lopez

+**WARNING**
+TAKE CARE when using this code - it is entirely possible to lock up all input, requiring use of the reset button.
+For example, using Subscription Mode with `block` enabled will **totally** block that key from working on that keyboard.
+It is **totally possible** to block CTRL+ALT+DEL or do other things to make it difficult to use your system properly.
+Be wary of making scripts using this code run on startup.
+Know how to enter "Safe Mode" in windows and disable startup of the scripts.
+"With great power comes great responsibility", as they say.

 # Setup
 1. Download and install the [Interception Driver](http://www.oblita.com/interception)
 2. Download a zip from the releases page and extract it to a folder